 Lead Worker Representatives

-IT Sligo have identified several nominees to act as the campus lead worker representatives whose role is to work collaboratively with the IT Sligo COVID 19 Response Team, to assist in the implementation of measures and monitor adherence to prevent the spread of COVID -19.
+ATU Sligo have identified several nominees to act as the campus lead worker representatives whose role is to work collaboratively with the ATU Sligo COVID 19 Response Team, to assist in the implementation of measures and monitor adherence to prevent the spread of COVID -19.

 The lead worker representatives will be responsible for

-Communicate, consult with and solicit feedback from staff in relation to this protocol
+Communicating, consulting with and soliciting feedback from staff in relation to this protocol

-Collaborate with the IT Sligo COVID 19 Response Team to ensure that all the actions in this protocol are fully adhered to in order to ensure the suppression of COVID-19 on campus.
+Collaborating with the ATU Sligo COVID 19 Response Team to ensure that all the actions in this protocol are fully adhered to in order to ensure the suppression of COVID-19 on campus.

-See Appendix 2 for IT Sligo Lead Worker Representatives
+See Appendix 2 for ATU Sligo Lead Worker Representatives

 Campus Activities

-IT Sligo will operate within the level of restrictions applicable under the framework for Living with COVID 19.
+ATU Sligo is committed to remaining compliant with prevailaing public health guidelines and implememting the plan “a safe return plan for a safe return to on site further and higher education and research in 2021/2022”.

-IT Sligo will continue to develop, update, consult, communicate, and implement changes on campus, and update its policies and procedures to ensure compliance with COVID 19 obligations.
+ATU Sligo will continue to develop, update, consult, communicate, and implement changes on campus, and update its policies and procedures to ensure compliance with COVID 19 obligations.

-process (appendix 6) will be followed in the event of closure of the campus due to COVID 19, this process will also be implemented with all new starts or personnel returning to campus following an extended leave of absence who previously have not completed the return to campus process.
+The return to campus process will be followed in the event of closure of the campus due to COVID 19, this process will also be implemented with all new starts or personnel returning to campus following an extended leave of absence who previously have not completed the return to campus process.

 Managers / Supervisors

-Heads of Functions and Senior Managers have a key role in ensuring that safe working practices are adhered to by following the government’s plan for living with COVID 19 and escalating the controls necessary at assigned levels.
+Heads of Functions and Senior Managers have a key role in ensuring that safe working practices are adhered to by following this plan.

 Staff, Researchers, Students

-Everyone is required to follow all guidelines issued by IT Sligo and the requirement of the restrictions in place under each level of the framework.
+Everyone is required to follow all guidelines issued by ATU Sligo and in accordance with the government guidelines.

 Vulnerable staff and students

-Staff or students in the very high-risk category (as per HSE guidance) should be facilitated to work remotely where feasible and by agreement with their line manager or head of department under all Levels.
-Staff or students living with very high-risk individuals or staff or students in the high-risk category must be risk assessed on a case by case basis and appropriate measures implemented accordingly.
+ATU Sligo will provide for the needs of vulnerable staff and students where vaccination is medically contraindicated or where individuals fall into the very high risk / vulnerable category.

+Capacity for remote working and blended learning will be considered for staff and students who cannot attend on campus for medical reasons.

+As the Covid 19 vaccination programme is rolled out and further evidence of the efficacy of vaccinations becomes available, it is now possible to consider a return to the workplace for many staff; however we recognise that certain staff are more vulnerable to COVID-19 infection.
+For staff who deem themselves to be very high risk/vulnerable should contact HR to seek an appointment for an individual Health Risk Assessment by Occupational Health, followed by a Workplace Risk Assessment if appropriate.

+The Institute is committed to supporting students in the "Very High Risk" category with regards to COVID 19, where feasible, to commence or continue with their studies.

+Please complete the following form if you are deemed " Very High Risk" .

+Student Health Declaration Form

+A pregnant staff member should talk to their manager to arrange a risk assessment and to agree future work arrangements.

-Physical Distancing and Working Pods on Campus
+Social Distancing and Working Pods on Campus

-IT Sligo requires that physical distancing of 2 metres be maintained.
+To break the chain of transmission of Covid-19, avoid crowded places, mass gatherings and socialise at a distance as much as you can.

-As the levels descend (5-1) and numbers returning to campus increase it is required that working pods of groups of individuals who consistently work and take breaks together are established.
+.ATU Sligo recommends that staff and students establish working pods of groups of individuals who they work and take breaks together with.

-Coordination of working groups of staff and students within each function in coordination with others as required is recommended.
-Groups should be as small as is reasonably practicable and stagger attendance considered to facilitate minimising of contacts.
+Groups should be as small as is reasonably practicable and stagger attendance to facilitate minimising of contacts where possible.